News, news analysis, and commentary on the latest trends in cybersecurity technology.

 Reporting fewer vulnerabilities back to developers can help reduce friction between the two groups, says Katie Teitler-Santullo, cybersecurity strategist with OX Security.

-"A lot of the frustration happens because tools aren't able to reduce the noise and focus in on the prioritization that developers need [in order] to move at the speed of development versus the speed of security," she says.
+"A lot of the frustration happens because tools aren't able to reduce the noise and focus on the prioritization that developers need [in order] to move at the speed of development versus the speed of security," she says.

 Source Code Analysis or Instrumentation

 "We look for things where we can 100% definitively trace it down there, and say that, 'Yes, this is reachable,'" he says.
-"The trade off for that is that some things may be marked as not reachable, even though they are.
+"The trade-off for that is that some things may be marked as not reachable, even though they are.
 But the benefit is that people aren't getting a bunch of false alerts."

 "This type of more advanced, sophisticated analysis would likely be the next level within reachability analysis," he says.